improving-minnesota/react-workshop/labs/lab-04-flux.md

 > Notice that the method needs to return a **Promise** because that's how the base `register()` method will know to `emitChange()`.

-- Now let's implement the method to retrieve an individual employee and set it on the state:
+- Now, let's implement the method to retrieve an individual employee and set it on the state:

 ```javascript
 get: function (payload) {